Fort Lauderdale Landlord-Tenant Attorney Assisting with Resolving Rental Property Disputes

 If you believe that you are about to be evicted, contact a lawyer to discuss your situation.
 Without regard to the details of your impending eviction, you have the absolute right to a lawyer’s assistance and advice.

 Under Florida law, a landlord may not evict a tenant in retaliation for the tenant reporting housing violations or other problems with the condition of the property.
 This is referred to as a “retaliatory eviction.”
 If you have expressed your dissatisfaction with your landlord, and if your eviction is retaliatory, estate planning attorney Marc Brown can advocate on your behalf in court.

 Marc Brown is your Trusted Landlord-Tenant Legal Advocate

-Schedule a free, no-obligation consultation with the law firm of Marc Brown, P.A. if you are involved in a tenant-landlord dispute that cannot be resolved.
+Schedule a consultation with the law firm of Marc Brown, P.A. if you are involved in a tenant-landlord dispute that cannot be resolved.
 Whenever a legally binding contract is in dispute, it’s best to involve a skilled attorney to ensure the best possible outcome.

 At the law firm of Marc Brown, P.A., we offer a no-obligation consultation to anyone who is seeking legal advice regarding a landlord-tenant dispute.
 Call our Fort Lauderdale law firm at 954-566-5678 to schedule your initial consultation today.